devdatalab/paper-agn-forests-roads/README.md

-3. Open the do file make_deforest_ej.do, and set the globals "out" and "tmp".  "out" is the target folder for all outputs, such as tables and graphs. "tmp" is the folder where the data files and temporary data files that will be created during the rebuild.
+3. Open the do file make_deforest_ej.do, and set the globals "out" and "tmp".  "out" is the target folder for all outputs, such as tables and graphs. "tmp" is the folder for the data files and temporary data files that will be created during the rebuild.

 4. Run the do file make_deforest_ej.do.
 This will run through all the